Adobe-Android/NumberCounter/README.md

 *Reference: https://raid6.com.au/~onlyjob/posts/arena/*

 ### Why?
 Strings are manipulated extremely often and this is a fantastic example with a lot of data and a long enough run-time to present more accurate results.
+Unfortunately, Pypy doesn't work with Python 3 features and so it was omitted from this test.
+It may also be dropped in all other benchmarks until it supports Python 3.

 |          | C++ (GCC 7.3.0) | exec.time.sec | str.size |
 |----------|-----------------|---------------|----------|